Barbara Adams (Egyptologist)

-Barbara Georgina Adams, FRSA (19 February 1945 – 26 June 2002) was a distinguished British Egyptologist and specialist in predynastic history.
+Barbara Georgina Adams, FRSA (19 February 1945 – 26 June 2002) was a British Egyptologist, archaeologist, and academic, who was a specialist in Prehistoric Egypt.
 She worked for many years at Hierakonpolis, where she was the co-director of the expedition.
-Before this she worked at the Petrie Museum of Egyptian Archaeology in London and worked on excavations across Britain.
+She worked at the Petrie Museum of Egyptian Archaeology in London, latterly as curator (1984–2001), and also worked on excavations across Britain.

 Early career and the Petrie museum

 Barbara Bishop was born in Hammersmith Hospital in London to Charles and Ellaline Bishop.
 Her parents had unskilled jobs but she gained a scholarship to Godolphin and Latymer School but her finances did not run to study after sixteen.
+After leaving school she continued to study at night-school.
+At seventeen, she became an apprentice at the natural history museum.